Millipedes

 Geography

-Millipedes are found worldwide, except on Antarctica, especially in damp areas with lots of decomposing vegetation like forest floors.
+Millipedes are found worldwide, except in Antarctica, specifically in damp areas with lots of decomposing vegetation like forest floors.
 By feeding on fallen leaves and other vegetable matter, millipedes help create the rich layer of hummus that helps retain water and sustain trees through droughts.

 Solutions for a Millipede Infestation